koushikkothagal/javabrains-site-old/_posts/content/javaee_jaxrs/2014-10-03-REST-and-HTTP.markdown

 categories: content javaee_jaxrs
 ---

-In this tutorial, we will learn some HTTP concepts that have inspired REST.
+In this tutorial, we will learn some HTTP concepts that have influenced REST.

+{% include youtube.html param="RuICubxGvj4" %}

 ## REST and HTTP